What Is Premium Tax Credit and How Does It Work?

 Cons of Advance Premium Tax Credit

 Premiums drop immediately.
-The Marketplace sends money straight to your insurer, lowering what you pay without waiting for tax season.
+The Marketplace sends money directly to your insurer, lowering what you pay without waiting for tax season.

 Spreading the credit across 12 months eases budget pressure.
 Monthly payments beat waiting for one lump sum if cash flow is tight.